Harry Styles: 2010–2015: The X Factor and One Direction

 Following a suggestion from his mother, on 11 April 2010, Styles auditioned as a solo contestant for the seventh series of the British televised singing competition The X Factor, singing a rendition of Train's "Hey, Soul Sister".
 After Simon Cowell suggested that the track was not right for him, he instead sang a rendition of Stevie Wonder's "Isn't She Lovely".
-He advanced to bootcamp but failed to progress further.
-Four others in his age group who were also eliminated were put together to form a boy band in July 2010 to compete in the "Groups" category, mentored by Cowell.
+He advanced to bootcamp but failed to progress further to the "Boys" category of the competition.
+Four other solo contestants in his age group who were also eliminated were put together to form a boy band in July 2010 to compete in the "Groups" category, mentored by Cowell.

 The group consisting of Styles, Niall Horan, Liam Payne, Louis Tomlinson, and Zayn Malik practised for two weeks; Styles suggested the name One Direction to his colleagues which they agreed to.

 They began to gain considerable popularity in the UK, and within the first four weeks of the live shows, were Cowell's last contestant in the competition.

 The group eventually reached the final of The X Factor and became the last contestant eliminated on the show.

+In January 2011, One Direction signed a recording contract with Cowell's label Syco Records.
+Their UK number one debut single, "What Makes You Beautiful", and their debut studio album, Up All Night, were released later that year.
+The album, which contained three songs co-written by Styles, debuted at number one in the United States.
+Their four succeeding studio albums—Take Me Home (2012), Midnight Memories (2013), Four (2014) and Made in the A.M.
+(2015)—all debuted at number one in the UK.